Rahul-debug123/FILE-UPLOAD-DOWNLOAD/README.md

     `npm start`

 # About this Project
-This project contains the cloud storage features, which uses AWS S3 buucket to store them.
-It uses uses gmail authentiication to authenticate users and allow them to store their files, download and delete them.
+This project contains the cloud storage features, which uses AWS S3 bucket to store them.
+It uses gmail authentiication to authenticate users and allow them to store their files, download and delete them.